coryzibell/nanoslugs/README.md

-# Slugger for Craft CMS 3.x
+# Nanoslugs for Craft CMS 3.x

-Slugger is a Craft plugin that hashes the Id of an entry when it is saved and replaces the slug with the hash.
+Nanoslugs is a Craft plugin that sets the slug of a new entry to be a [nanoid](https://github.com/ai/nanoid).

-This plugin uses the [Hashids](http://hashids.org/php/) library to generate the slugs.
+This plugin copies heavily from Madhouses's [Slugger](https://github.com/madmadmad/nanoslugs) plugin that does something very similar using a different library.
+Thanks, Madhouse. :smiley:

-This plugin copies heavily from Alec Ritson's [Slugged](https://github.com/alecritson) plugin for Craft 2.
+Their plugin copies heavily from Alec Ritson's [Slugged](https://github.com/alecritson) plugin for Craft 2.
 Thanks, Alec. :smiley: (The section override works in this version btw.)

 ## Requirements